Niveau de r\'epartition des polyn\^omes quadratiques et crible majorant pour les entiers friables: Abstract

-We apply our results to a problem of De Koninck, Doyon and Luca on integers divisible by the square of their largest prime factor.
-As a corollary to our arguments, we improve the known level of distribution of the set~$\{n^2-D\}$ for well-factorable moduli, previously due to Iwaniec.
-We also consider the Chebyshev problem of estimating~$\max\{P^+(n^2-D), n\leq x\}$ and make explicit, in Deshouillers-Iwaniec's state-of-the-art result, the dependence on the Selberg eigenvalue conjecture.
+We obtain new estimates on the level of distribution of the set~$\{Q(n)\}$ where~$Q\in\ZZ[X]$ is irreducible quadratic, for well-factorable moduli, improving a result due to Iwaniec.
+As a by-product of our arguments, we study the Chebyshev problem of estimating~$\max\{P^+(n^2-D), n\leq x\}$ and make explicit, in Deshouillers-Iwaniec's state-of-the-art result, the dependence on the Selberg eigenvalue conjecture.